lewijacn/opensearch-migrations/opensearch-service-domain-cdk/README.md

 ```
 * Note that these context parameters can also be passed to `cdk synth` and `cdk bootstrap` commands to simulate similar scenarios

-Depending on your use-case, you may choose to provide options from both the `cdk.context.json` and the CDK CLI, in which case it is important
-to know the precedence level for context values.
+Depending on your use-case, you may choose to provide options from both the `cdk.context.json` and the CDK CLI, in which case it is important to know the precedence level for context values.
 The below order shows these levels with values placed in the `cdk.context.json` having the most importance
-1. Created `cdk.context.json` in base directory
+1. Created `cdk.context.json` in top level directory
 2. CDK CLI passed context values
-3. Existing `default-values.json` in base directory
+3. Existing `default-values.json` in top level directory

 ### Configuration Options

 The available configuration options are listed below.
 The vast majority of these options do not need to be provided, with only `domainName` and `engineVersion` being required.
 All non-required options can be provided as an empty string `""` or simply not included, and in each of these cases the option will be allocated with the CDK Domain default value

 Users are encouraged to customize the deployment by changing the CDK TypeScript as needed.
-The configuration-by-context option that is depicted here is primarily provided for testing/development purposes,
-and users may find it easier to adjust the TS here rather than say wrangling a complex JSON object through a context option
+The configuration-by-context option that is depicted here is primarily provided for testing/development purposes, and users may find it easier to adjust the TS here rather than say wrangling a complex JSON object through a context option

 Additional context on some of these options, can also be found in the Domain construct [documentation](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_opensearchservice.Domain.html)